-Recent pictures of the new dual occupancy under construction can be viewed below.
+Recent pictures of the new integrated primary and secondary dwelling under construction can be viewed below.

 Above left: Artarmon single-storey house prior to construction works.

-Above right: Street front of new dual occupancy residence under construction.
+Above right: Street front of new integrated primary and secondary residence under construction.

 Above: Sketch drawing of a heritage street front elevation with a contemporary construction to the rear.
-New Artarmon dual occupancy.
+New Artarmon integrated primary and secondary dwelling.

-Above: Contemporary back elevation sketch drawing of new Artarmon dual occupancy.
+Above: Contemporary back elevation sketch drawing of new Artarmon integrated primary and secondary dwelling.